ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

     key_mgmt=WPA-PSK
 }
 ```
-Make sure you do not ommit any of the first lines or your Pi's WiFi will cease to function untill corrected!
+Make sure you do not ommit any of the first lines or your Pi's WiFi will cease to function untill a corrected version of the file is used!

 <img alt="The hardware setup" src="{{ '/img/meeseeks/raspberry-pi-button.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 400px;">

 ## The build!
 The original idea was to make the box itself from wood or thick cardboard.
-But since I wanted to try something new, that would entail less manual work with getting all the insets correct on the sides of the box I deciced to go for a 3D printed version.
+But since I wanted to try something new that would entail less manual work with getting all the insets correct on the sides of the box I deciced to go for a 3D printed version.

 The box:
 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded&url=http://www.diale.org/stl/3knot.scad.stl" style="border:0;margin:0;width:100%;height:100%;"></iframe>